twiddlingbits/twr-wasm/readme.md

 ~~~

 ### stdio
-You can explicitly set your stdio source with the stdio option, but typically you don't set it.
-Instead, it will be set as follows:
+You can explicitly set your stdio source (for C/C++ printf, etc) with the stdio option, but typically you don't set it.
+Instead, it will auto set as follows:
    - \<div id="twr_iodiv"> will be used if found.
    - \<canvas id="twr_iocanvas"> will be used if it exists and no div found.
 A canvas will be used to create a simple terminal (see examples)
    - if neither div or canvas is defined in your HTML, then stdout is sent to the debug console in your browser.
    - If you use options, a forth "null" options is available.

 ### windim
 This options is used with a terminal console ( \<canvas id="twr_iocanvas"> ) to set the width and height, in characters.